Spruceleaf-web/Frontline-Media/README.md

     Open the Website:
     Open index.html in your preferred browser or serve it locally.

-Main content area with 8 generated articles and the sidebar with settings and latest headlines.
 Customization

     Modify the number of articles generated per reload by changing the constant in the JS.